Meet the Team

 Jennifer Miros, MPT

-Jennifer Miros is a pediatric physical therapist, specializing in adaptive sports and recreation activities for young people with cerebral palsy, at St. Louis Children’s Hospital.
-She is manager of The Carol and Paul Hatfield Cerebral Palsy Sports and Rehabilitation Center.
-Jennifer sets up many different sports activities, such as tennis clinics, basketball classes, and cycling outings.
-She also organizes winter and summer sports camps, where kids participate in sports such as ice-skating, dancing, swimming, martial arts, rock climbing, soccer, baseball, and volleyball.
+Jennifer Miros is a pediatric physical therapist, specializing in adaptive sports and recreation activities for young people with cerebral palsy.
+She is St. Louis Children's Hospital's manager of The Carol and Paul Hatfield Cerebral Palsy Sports and Rehabilitation Center and the CP Center.
+Jennifer sets up many different sports activities, such as dance, swim and basketball classes.
+She also organizes Camp Independence, winter and summer sports day camps.
+Kids with CP get to participate in sports such as ice-skating, dancing, swimming, martial arts, rock climbing, soccer, baseball, basketball, kickball and yoga at these camps.
+Jennifer is a member of the American Academy of Cerebral Palsy and Developmental Medicine and past chair of the Adapted Sports and Recreation Committee.

 Rob Hails, ATS